rbtnn/vim-pterm/README.md

     Open a new terminal of {arguments} in a popup window.
     e.g. `:PTermOpen powershell`, `:PTermOpen sh`

-4. __Pinned:__
-    Open the terminal-buffer in a popup window if a pinned terminal-buffer exists.

-5. __Otherwise:__
+4. __Otherwise:__
-    Open the first of existing terminal-buffers in a popup window.
+    Open the recent terminal-buffer of the current tabpage in a popup window.
     If terminal-buffer does not exist, open a new terminal in a popup window.

 Height of the popup window is `eval(get(g:, 'pterm_height', '(&lines - 2 - &cmdheight) * 2 / 3'))`.